jvk75/ParallelSwift/README.md

 # ParallelSwift

 Wrapper to simplify parallel execution of methods.
-With three different excution modes and optional timeout to prevent locking app.
+With three different excution modes.
+Plus optional timeout to prevent locking app, and possibility to shuffle queue order.
+Made purely in Swift.
+See Test folder for usege examples.

 ## Modes
 ### All